covjson/specification/spec.md

 - A MultiPolygonSeries domain must have the axes `"composite"` and `"t"` where the coordinates of `"composite"` are Polygons.
 - The axis `"composite"` must have the geometry type `"Polygon"` and the components `"x","y"`.
 - A MultiPolygon domain may have the axis `"z"` which must have a single coordinate only.
+- The axis order must be either `"t","z","composite"` or `"t","composite"`, depending on which axes are defined.

 Example:
 ```js